peterbe/peterbe/README.md

-# peterbe
+# @peterbe

 Hi!
 I'm Peter.
 I'm a web developer.
 I'm originally from Sweden, but now I live in South Carolina, USA.

 I work at GitHub, trying to make it an even better experience.